-The most important initial diagnostic step is a detailed history, with the aim of identifying risk factors for malignancy.
-History may also indicate less serious causes (e.g., recent exercise or sexual activity, UTI, and menstruation).
+The most important initial diagnostic step is a detailed history, with the aim of identifying risk factors for malignancy and medical renal disease.
+History may also indicate less serious causes (e.g., recent exercise or sexual activity, urinary tract infection, and menstruation).

 Cancer risk factors

 Diagnostic testing must first confirm the presence of NVH.
-Secondly, testing may distinguish an upper tract glomerular source from other causes, allowing a more refined workup, but upper and lower tract diagnostic tests (imaging and cystoscopy) remain necessary in all patients with risk factors for urinary tract malignancy.
-Using urinary tumor markers for diagnosing urinary tract cancer has not demonstrated adequate specificity for reliable diagnosis in research trials.
-However, the markers may play a role in assessing treatment efficacy and in identifying recurrences after treatment.
+Thereafter, testing may distinguish an upper tract glomerular source from other causes, allowing a more refined workup.
+However, upper and lower tract diagnostic tests (imaging and cystoscopy) remain necessary in all patients with risk factors for urinary tract malignancy.

 - Bladder stone